 Honoring Our Common Differences: Leadership for Inclusivity

-Inclusivity is the practice of radical hospitality where people of diverse social and cultural groups experience uncompromising respect and dignity.
-Inclusive organizations value and actively encourage multiple perspectives, creating a positive, collaborative environment where people can be themselves and engage in their best work.
-In this popular 1-day workshop, gain insights into inclusive behaviors at the personal and institutional level.
+Inclusivity is the practice of radical hospitality - where people of diverse social and cultural groups experience uncompromising respect and dignity.
+Inclusive leaders value and actively encourage multiple perspectives, creating a positive, collaborative environment in which people feel safe to be themselves and engage in their best work.
+Gain insights into unconscious bias and inclusivity on individual and organization levels.